MahmoudSoliman922/trip_handler_node/README.md

 * CRUD operations on the Trips with handeling the most failure scenarios using response codes as well as following rails conventions.

-* Insertion of trips locations - For this part in rails it should have been implemented using Background jobs however node's conventions let it by default run every database query asynchronously. -
+* Insertion of trips locations - For this part in rails it should have been implemented using Background jobs however node's default behaviour is to run every database query asynchronously. -

 * Created PostMan API Happy Scenareo testing with Examples